2687 Notice of Intent to Issue Inter Partes Reexamination Certificate (NIRC) and Conclusion of Reexamination Proceeding [R-07.2015]

 Where all claims are canceled in the proceeding, no reasons for patentability are provided.V.PREPARATION OF THE CASE FOR PUBLICATION

 As to preparing the inter partes reexamination file for publication of the certificate, see MPEP § 2287 for guidance.
 The preparation of an inter partes reexamination proceeding for publication is carried out in the same manner that an ex parte reexamination proceeding is prepared for publication.

 The examiner must complete the examiner preparation of the case for reexamination certificate by completing an Examiner Checklist Reexamination form, PTOL-1516.
-The Legal Instrument Examiner (LIE) (the reexamination clerk) must complete a Reexamination Clerk Checklist form, PTOL-1517.
-The case is reviewed by the ** > CRU SPE/TC QAS < and if all is in order, the case will be forwarded by the * > CRU SPE/TC QAS < to the Reexamination Legal Advisor (RLA).
+The Legal Instrument Examiner (LIE) must complete a Reexamination Clerk Checklist form, PTOL-1517.
+The case is reviewed by the CRU SPRS/TC QAS.

 The following items deserve special attention.
-The examiner should ensure they have been correctly completed or followed before forwarding the case to the * > CRU SPE or TC QAS < for review.
+The examiner should ensure they have been correctly completed or followed before forwarding for processing of the NIRC.

-- (A) All patent claims for which a substantial new question of patentability had been found must have been examined.
+- (A) All patent claims for which a substantial new question of patentability or reasonable likelihood of prevailing had been found must have been examined.
 See MPEP § 2643.

 - (D) The prior art must be listed on a form PTO-892, PTO-1449, PTO/SB/08A or 08B, or PTO/SB/42 (or on a form having format equivalent to one of these forms).
 These forms must be properly completed.
 See MPEP § 2657.